Aliases for RPS6KA4 Gene

 Previous GeneCards Identifiers for RPS6KA4 Gene

 This gene encodes a member of the RSK (ribosomal S6 kinase) family of serine/threonine kinases.
-This kinase contains 2 non-identical kinase catalytic domains and phosphorylates various substrates, including CREB1 and c-fos.
-Alternate transcriptional splice variants of this gene have been observed but have not been thoroughly characterized. [provided by RefSeq, Jul 2008]
+This kinase contains 2 non-identical kinase catalytic domains and phosphorylates various substrates, including CREB1 and ATF1.
+The encoded protein can also phosphorylate histone H3 to regulate certain inflammatory genes.
+Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jan 2016]

 GeneCards Summary for RPS6KA4 Gene

-RPS6KA4 (Ribosomal Protein S6 Kinase, 90kDa, Polypeptide 4) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and L1CAM interactions.
-GO annotations related to this gene include protein serine/threonine kinase activity and ribosomal protein S6 kinase activity.
-An important paralog of this gene is MKNK2.
+RPS6KA4 (Ribosomal Protein S6 Kinase A4) is a Protein Coding gene.
+Among its related pathways are MAPK signaling pathway and TNF signaling pathway.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is AKT1.